vishaltak/gitlab-development-kit/doc/index.md

 Use `gdk install shallow_clone=true` for a faster clone that consumes less disk-space.
 The clone process uses [`git clone --depth=1`](https://www.git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
+This cloning strategy could slow down some Git commands such as `git push`.

 ### Install GDK using GitLab FOSS project